Even the best-planned vacations can face unexpected hiccups.

 What else can passengers do to protect themselves?

 Leave yourself extra time and arrive early at the airport.
-Of course, not all flight delays can be predicted by the weather report, so make sure you’re covered with AMA’s trip cancellation and interruption insurance.
+Of course, not all flight delays can be predicted by the weather report, so make sure you’re covered with trip cancellation and interruption insurance from AMA Travel.
 If you need to cancel your trip or come home early, it’ll cover the cost of your missed days, plus expenses associated with returning early.

 KNOW YOUR RIGHTS